-Clinical experience and special studies to date suggest that standard doses of intravenous Etomidate ordinarily neither elevate plasma histamine nor cause signs of histamine release.
+Clinical experience and special studies to date suggest that standard does of intravenous Etomidate ordinarily neither elevate plasma histamine nor cause signs of histamine release.

 Limited clinical experience, as well as animal studies, suggests that inadvertent intra-arterial injection of Etomidate, unlike thiobarbiturates, will not usually be followed by necrosis of tissue distal to the injection site.
 Intra-arterial injection of Etomidate is, however, not recommended.